 Dani says her coworkers also helped her celebrate a recent milestone in her life: “I celebrated my 21st birthday here, so that night half of the guys from the foundry said, ‘Let’s go out!’
 Then we went to Anduzzi’s for my birthday.”

 Dani and Angelica are pioneering the way for women in the foundry at Lawton.
-The imperfections are all a part of the continuous improvement process that’s vital.
+The imperfections are all part of the continuous improvement process.

 We really want to encourage more women to join Lawton – where the future of iron casting truly is “Fe male.”